YasmineBB/curated/README.md

 ![Contact](./documentation/readme/contact.png)

 The Contact page provides a form for users to submit with their name, address, optional subject and a message.
-For example, on the About pages, artists are encouraged to get in touch as well as on the featured page, consumers are encouraged to get in touch if they want to be featured.
+For example, on the About pages, artists are encouraged to get in touch as well as on the featured page, consumers are encouraged to get in touch if they want to be featured on Curated

 #### About Page